 We communicated in person with our providers in order to establish friendly relationships, which ultimately secured us better deals.
 We appreciated the simplicity and nimbleness of our materials – mainly, wood and chain link – that limited the potential for unforeseen costs and eased the construction process.

 We did outsource the cutting and welding of the steel plasma joints.
+At its core, the studwelding process involves fastening a stud to a metal sheet; the main processes by which this can be done are known as drawn arc stud welding, capacitor discharge stud welding, and short cycle stud welding.
 In an attempt to limit costly mistakes, we made a fabrication set and shop drawings of the joints for the welder, who unfortunately reversed or mirrored the parts.
 In order to fix this problem quickly and inexpensively, we used Socrates’ facilities to re-weld the joints.
 With a budget such as this, if there is any outsourcing such as we encountered, it would be a good idea to present a mock up and carefully oversee the making process.

 We also created construction documents and computer models that helped us understand our project’s components communicate our needs clearly.
 We always had our computer and renderings on site.